Skip to content

 ) -> None

-Populate definitions from the current module being visited using runtime analysis, if it is matches the path under the configured definitions.
+Populate definitions from the current module being visited using runtime analysis, if it is matches the path under the configured definitions list.

 Note that if module a contains FOO: Annotated[float, isqx.M] = 1.0 and module b contains from a import FOO, then self.definitions will contain both (which points to the same object):